bamidev/stonenet/README.md

 # Stonenet

-Stonenet is a censorship-resistant peer-to-peer network for (micro-)blogging or publishing media.
-It is designed with the preservation of free-speech in mind, trusting in the concept of the "Marketplace of Idea's".

-Stonenet's highest priority is preserving the data of one's feed, so that it's messages cannot be taken down by any one person, institution or goverment.
-In order to accomplish this, Stonenet is completely decentralized, and stores the posts of a feed among a network of its followers.
+Stonenet is a completely decentralized & censorship-resistant media publishing platform & peer-to-peer network.
+It is designed to protect free speech, and does this by putting all data in the hands of the people, rather than one (or a handful) of servers.
+Moreover, all content is only ever shared by those peers that have chosen to follow the channel that it belongs to, so as to prevent participating in the sharing of disagreeable content.

+It has a simple user interface, which supports the idea of using it as a micro-blogging platform.
+But there are no practical limits to the content that can be published.

+Stonenet is still in early development, and a stable release is just around the corner!

 See the doc/ABOUT page for more info.

-StoneNet is currently in an early stage of development.

-## Roadmap

-Currently, the following features are being worked on/to be expected:

-- [x] Node-to-node traffic encryption
-- [x] A decent looking (Web) UI
-- [ ] An ActivityPub 'bridge' to allow people from the fediverse to follow your feed
-- [ ] A friends list
-- [ ] Ability to encrypt posts to limit visibility to only your friends
-- [ ] Seperate stonenet-dedicated onion routing network for anonimising IP.
-- [ ] A Raspberry Pi image with Stonenet preinstalled, to easily keep your feed alive